-Disable conversion of the BSON "timestamp" type.
+ignoreTimestamp: true Disable conversion of the BSON "timestamp" type.
 The data is imported as an embedded JSON document exactly as in the input file.

-decimalAsDouble: true (--decimalAsDouble)

-Convert the value of the BSON "decimal" type to the MySQL DOUBLE type, rather than a string.

-ignoreRegex: true (--
+decimalAsDouble: true Convert the value of the BSON "decimal" type to the MySQL ignoreRegex: true (-- Disable conversion of regular expressions (the BSON "regex" type).

-ignoreRegex)